cheprasov/ts-react-global-state/README.md

 - Allows to have several Global States and nested Global States.
 - It supports Functional & Class Components.
 - Easy to learn and use.
-- Written on TypeScript and support types.
+- Written on TypeScript and supports types.

 ### 1. How to install